slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Long Lasting Effect of Education Improvement

 GDP is closely tied to the workforce.
 Using a conservative estimate that 1% of labor growth leads to a [0.36% increase in GDP](https://dergipark.org.tr/tr/download/article-file/364734), the improvement in education resulting in a 3Х (or 200%) growth in the workforce would lead to a 72% increase in GDP, equivalent to approximately [69.5](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) trillion USD in the long term.
-Based on this calculation, our initial estimation for the total demand for SLON tokens at 8.7 trillion USD should be revised upwards to 78.2 (69.5+8.7) trillion USD which could potentially lead to the cryptocurrency 10X price growth (78.2/8).
+Based on this calculation, our initial estimation for the total demand for Slon tokens at 8.7 trillion USD should be revised upwards to 78.2 (69.5+8.7) trillion USD which could potentially lead to the cryptocurrency 10X price growth (78.2/8).
 We plan to implement an inflation rate of approximately 10% to ensure price stability.
-This inflation is achieved by generating additional SLON through the process of "stacking" and is a common practice in the current cryptocurrency market as a reward for hardware maintenance.
+This inflation is achieved by generating additional Slon through the process of "stacking" and is a common practice in the current cryptocurrency market as a reward for hardware maintenance.

 ### Total Private Enterprises Profit From The Educational Reform

-We estimated the demand for SLON tokens but didn't consider any expenditures to promote and sell tokens.
-SLON token is a software product; other software companies can approximate costs; for example [Microsoft's EBITDA comprised 49% of the sales in 2022](https://www.wsj.com/market-data/quotes/MSFT/financials/annual/income-statement).
-Let's produce simple estimations of EBITDA from selling SLON tokens to the different types of customers; see Table 10:
+We estimated the demand for Slon tokens but didn't consider any expenditures to promote and sell tokens.
+Slon token is a software product; other software companies can approximate costs; for example [Microsoft's EBITDA comprised 49% of the sales in 2022](https://www.wsj.com/market-data/quotes/MSFT/financials/annual/income-statement).
+Let's produce simple estimations of EBITDA from selling Slon tokens to the different types of customers; see Table 10:

 **Table 10**

-*Total Private Enterprises Profit From Selling SLON Tokens*
+*Total Private Enterprises Profit From Selling Slon Tokens*

 | Customers                      | Sales, billion USD | EBITDA, billion USD |
 | ------------------------------ | ------------------ | ------------------- |